 According to business travel news, in 2020, many companies across the globe reported having 1 Mn. dollars in unused tickets.
 In such scenarios, if these tickets are not utilized or recovered, they can impact your overall company’s financial health.

-Therefore, to reduce the number of these tickets, travel managers should follow certain practices to use them effectively.
+Therefore, to reduce the number of these tickets, corporate ravel managers should follow certain practices to use them effectively.
 But before that, let us understand what an unused ticket is and what happens to it.

 An unused ticket is a non-refundable airline ticket that a business traveler has purchased and cannot use due to changes in plans.
 There may be instances where the business conference gets canceled or postponed, travelers fall sick, the flight gets canceled, and many more.
 In such cases, the available flight tickets remain unused.